davidtaing/portfolio/src/content/projects/rental-applications.md

 ## Key Points

-Pivoted and replaced Formik implmentation with React Hook Form due to the entire form rerendering upon input.
+Pivoted and replaced Formik implementation with React Hook Form due to the entire form rerendering upon input.
+Formik is implemented with controlled components and uses the Context API to house its state.

 **Original State**